frida-al/grammar/README.md

 - du will läuft
 - ein bruder gehe ein supermarkt

-The command to run this program is 'python grammar.py', and these are the following outputs,generated for both the correct and incorrect answers.
+The command to run this program is 'python grammar.py', and these are the following outputs, generated for both the correct and incorrect answers.

 ![image](https://github.com/user-attachments/assets/e372c205-5aae-4040-b217-b8cf6eced7c2)